• Skip to primary navigation

 • Add desired toppings and enjoy.

-• Run a knife around edges to loosen before removing will also help to easily remove from muffin pan.
+• Run a knife around the edges to loosen before removing will also help to easily remove from the muffin pan.

-• To make cup indention - Just after removing from the oven use a 2 tablespoon measuring spoon or something round to press down brownie to create your cup.
+• To make cup indention – Just after removing from the oven use a 2-tablespoon measuring spoon or something round to press down the brownie to create your cup.
 The brownie being hot will help it set.

-• Don't store in the refrigerator - I don't recommend storing in the refrigerator as this may dry them out!
+• Don’t store them in the refrigerator – I don’t recommend storing them in the refrigerator as this may dry them out!
 Store at room temperature or freeze until ready to use.
-Once ready to use place toppins on them and enjoy.
+Once ready to use place toppings on them and enjoy.

 • Get creative and have fun with toppings!